 It is notable that the D750 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-A10 lacks such a headphone port.

 Studio photographers will appreciate that the Nikon D750 (unlike the X-A10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-A10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-A10 was succeeded by the Fujifilm X-A5.
+Both the X-A10 and the D750 have been discontinued, but can regularly be found used on eBay.
+The D750 was replaced by the Nikon D780, while the X-A10 was followed by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.